nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

+## How-to-use

+rationale as to why the commands are listed in that order?
+1st step is to import all students from luminus? but what if they make mistake

+## Glossary

+Add terms

+Add symbol table

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
-   1. Either versions of Java released by [Oracle](https://www.oracle.com/java/) or [OpenJDK](https://openjdk.java.net/) are compatible
+   * Either versions of Java released by [Oracle](https://www.oracle.com/java/) or [OpenJDK](https://openjdk.java.net/) are compatible
-   2. You may run the `java -version` command on your respective OS's terminal window.
+   * You may run the `java -version` command on your respective OS's terminal window.
-   3. Alternatively, if the above does not work, you may follow [this guide](https://www.java.com/en/download/help/version_manual.html) to determine the version of Java installed on your Computer
+   * Alternatively, if the above does not work, you may follow [this guide](https://www.java.com/en/download/help/version_manual.html) to determine the version of Java installed on your Computer

 2. Download the latest `CSBook.jar` from [here](https://github.com/AY2122S1-CS2103T-T09-3/tp/releases).